Victoria Winters: 2012 feature film

-In the Tim Burton-Johnny Depp big-screen adaptation of Dark Shadows, Victoria Winters is played by Bella Heathcote.
+In the Tim Burton-Johnny Depp 2012 big-screen adaptation of Dark Shadows, Victoria Winters is played by Bella Heathcote.
 As with the subsequent incarnations of the series, Vicky is the spitting-image of Josette.
 Also, the roles of Maggie Evans and Victoria Winters were combined for the film.
-When first meeting Vicki it is revealed that her real identity is Maggie Evans, but she changes it to Victoria Winters while on a train ride to Collinwood where, as in the original series, she has been employed as David's governess.
+When first meeting Vicki it is revealed that her real identity is Maggie Evans, but she changes it to Victoria Winters while on a train ride to Collinwood where, as in the original series, she has been employed as David (Gulliver McGrath)'s governess.
 It is presumed that she changed her name because she didn't want anyone to learn of her strange past to find her or send her back to the insane asylum.

-Upon first meeting her, Barnabas instantly mistakes her for his lost Josette and instantly becomes smitten with her.
+Upon first meeting her, Barnabas (Depp) instantly mistakes her for his lost Josette and instantly becomes smitten with her.
 He decides to become close to her and to try to make her fall in love with him.
 During the film it is shown that the ghost of Josette communicates with Victoria and is at a later point revealed that Victoria was Josette reincarnated.

 By having Victoria being the reincarnation of Josette the film shows Victoria dealing with her past life regression issues until it finally becomes clear to her in the end.
 At the party scene when Barnabas and Victoria are outside Victoria unmasks to him about her childhood and they kiss.
-Angelique walks in and sees them and becomes furiously angry and jealous.
+Angelique (Eva Green) walks in and sees them and becomes furiously angry and jealous.
 A few scenes later, after saving David from a falling disco ball, Victoria sees what Barnabas truly is and becomes afraid and flees.

 Late in the film Angelique places the same curse on Victoria as she had done to Josette, i.e. to jump off the cliff and kill herself.
 A little later at the cliff, Victoria is stopped just in time by Barnabas and she tells him to either make her into a vampire or she'll jump.
 Barnabas refuses and she jumps, but he jumps after her and bites her.
 This turns her into a vampire before hitting the rocks and saves her from being killed.
 When Victoria reawakens, her modest new fangs show she now is also a vampire and she tells Barnabas to call her Josette.
 Barnabas concludes that his curse has ended as they kiss and the seawater hits them.